 How to Apply

-Go to the City of Chesapeake's Department of Human Resources website known as "Click" and search for the job posting for "Police Officer Trainee".
+Go to the City of Chesapeake's Department of Human Resources website known as "Click" and search for the job posting for "Police Officer" or "Police Officer Trainee".

-COMPLETE AND DELIVER YOUR PERSONAL HISTORY STATEMENT (PHS)
+COMPLETE AND SUBMIT YOUR PERSONAL HISTORY STATEMENT (PHS) within 14 days!

 It is strongly encouraged that you begin filling out this form as soon as possible in preparation as it is lengthy and requires a significant amount of detailed information.
 Do not leave any information out.
 Omissions and untruthful responses will result in your disqualification.

-Select only ONE of two options for delivery of your Personal History Statement.
+Select only ONE of three ways to submit your Personal History Statement.

 - Mailing Address: